mailtolocom/WebAccessibilizer/readme.md

 ### the textbox to describe the purpose of the parameter

 Type here in one line the text that describe the roll of the parameter.
-If there is a shortcut that will be attached, we advise you to at the and write this shortcut so that it appeare also in that description.
+If there is a shortcut that will be attached, we advise you to write it at the end of the description, so that you can directly see it when parameters are listed.

 ### The checkbox to activate or deactivate the parameter